laikayeekelly/CTS_Regression_Test/README.md

 ### 4. Project_Plan.md

-Describes the aim, scope, schedule, project resources, configuration and change management and quality assurance
+Describes the aim, scope, schedule, project resources, configuration and change management and quality assurance of the whole project